 Working with formulas.
 Sometimes the test will present us with a formula, and then they will ask about it.
 The formula is usually a real-world formula, from science or business or other areas.
 The test will always give the formula and explain what the quantities in it mean.
 You never need to have outside knowledge of the formula or the subject area to answer the question.
-Show Transcript
+Read full transcript

 Typically, the test will give you the formula, then ask one of three question types.
 They're questions that will give you some numbers and ask you to solve for others, so it's actually plug in and solve.
 There are also questions that ask you to solve algebraically for one of the variables in the formula.

 And then there proportional reasoning questions.
 So these are the three most common questions, three most common tasks that they will give you when they present you with a formula.
 Here's a plug in number question.
 Pause the video, and then we'll talk about this.
 Okay, when a car, initially moving at a speed of v, decelerates with constant acceleration a, its minimum stopping distance d is related to v and a by the following formula.

 Incidentally, this question is throwing in an idea from physics that deceleration is a kind of acceleration; that the word acceleration is actually broad, and it means speeding up and slowing down.
 That's some outside knowledge that you don't need, but that's what is going on in the terminology of the question.
 So if V equal 30 and A equal 10, find the stopping distance.